BostonGlobe/globe-graphic-template/README.md

 If want to include a js library, [read this](#how-to-include-javascript-libraries).

 ### Style guide
-The template comes equipped with base.css, a stylesheet containing reset, default Globe styles, typography, and layouts.
+The template comes equipped with **base.css**, a stylesheet containing reset, default Globe styles, typography, and layouts.
 [See here](https://github.com/BostonGlobe/news-apps-docs/tree/master/style-guide) for documentation and best practices.

 ### How to deploy
 #### Step 1: put project files on server
 - Create project directory on server.
-On a Mac, Finder -> Go -> Connect to Server.
+On a Mac, `Finder -> Go -> Connect to Server`
-- Enter `smb://widget.boston.com/web/bgapps/html` (username globe\first.last and password).
+- Enter `smb://widget.boston.com/web/bgapps/html/graphics` *(username: globe\first.last)*
-- Navigate to graphics/[year]/[month] and create a folder for your project (ex. graphics/2015/01/football-homerun).
+- Navigate to [year]/[month] and create a folder for your project
+- For example: 2015/
+	mkdir awesome-cats
+	cd awesome-cats

 - Copy over your all the files in the **src** folder to the server.
 - Your project is now internally visible at http://dev.apps.bostonglobe.com/graphics/[year]/[month]/[project-name].
 - Update these files whenever you want.